cirocosta/repos-manager/README.md

 directory or at 'HOME'.
 The configuration file must define the following variables:

-  - ORGANIZATION    name of the organization that holds the repos

-  - REMOTE          name of the remote to fetch the repositories (so that you can keep your 'origin' to the fork

-  - REPOS           array of repositories to perform actions on
+  - REPOSITORIES    array of repositories to perform actions on

 Example: